 …and some things I believe.

-I write YA realistic fiction, as well as dystopian literary fiction.
+I write YA contemporary fiction, Chick literature, as well as dystopian literary fiction.
 I’ve also written a short memoir, Fire Diaries.
 I don’t like feeling tied down to one particular genre.

 You have to hustle to get what you want out of this life.
 If writing is what you want, then show up every day ready to get those fingers working.
 There is no such thing as writing a novel in your head.
 Eventually you have to put time and hard work into it.
 For me, this is sometimes easier said than done.
 I’d like to think I always put in the sweat and tears before I cozy up on the couch with a book, but it’s not always the case. *Puts laptop down and picks up novel.

 Hard work pays off.
 As you show up to write each day, you will find the reward to be great.
 You will actually complete stories, rewrite those stories, painfully rewrite them again and end up with a whole, connectable and succinct story.
 Most likely it will turn out better than you could have imagined.
 Sometimes, it isn’t what you hoped for.
 It has happened to me plenty of times.
 But I don’t regret the time and effort I put into those stories, because I grew through them.
 And so will you.

 Aim high, hit high - don’t limit your dreams.
 You can make them a reality.
 If your dream is to write a series that contains at least 15 books, then sit down at your computer every day to work towards that goal; you will make it happen.